t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this METHOD returns the details of a territory of the given ID.
+this method returns the details of a territory of the given ID.

 ### getTerritoryList